MGT1200 Business Communication

 - online peer assessment

-- public speaking presentation and supporting materials
+- public speaking presentation

 - The examination is scheduled to be held in the end-of-semester examination period.
 Students will be advised of the official examination date after the timetable has been finalised.